DAndrewBox/GML-Extended/Docs/Core/Math.md

 # random_linear ![](https://img.shields.io/badge/v1.4.0-916800?style=flat)

 Returns a random value with a linear distribution.
+This is more random than `random()` since the .

 ### Syntax